Jerome Powell Has The Most Humiliating Job In America

 Powell unleashes the Fed's power

 In recent weeks, Powell has seized the reins of leadership with a force that leaves almost every Fed leader in the dust.
-When the U.S. economy screeched to a halt because of the coronavirus, the Fed's unleashed a set of actions that far surpass anything that the central bank has ever done in its history.
+When the U.S. economy screeched to a halt because of the coronavirus, the Fed unleashed a set of actions that far surpass anything that the central bank has ever done in its history.

 First, the Fed slashed interest rates to zero.
 Then it announced a dizzying list of initiatives to get money flowing into the economy, prompting even the staid research team at Wells Fargo Economics to release a report in April titled "The Fed Goes Nuclear."
 In all, the programs could combine to provide more than $6 trillion of liquidity to banks, large and small businesses, and even struggling municipalities.